Cocaine is a highly addictive drug with uncomfortable and intense withdrawal symptoms.

 Let’s get your admission going with one of our confidential representatives.

-Beyond inpatient care, we also encourage individuals to take part in long term recovery programs.
+Our outpatient program includes continued meetings with therapists and professionals for therapy a few times a week.
+This continued structure can really impact overcoming stressors and continued cravings.
+Beyond inpatient care, we also encourage individuals to participate in long-term recovery programs.
 Some of these include weekly individual therapy or participation in a 12-step program.

 Need Help Finding a Cocaine Treatment Center?

 Finding the right treatment options for cocaine addiction can be confusing.
 We try to make it as simple as possible.
 We start with a phone assessment to help determine the best course of action.
 We then develop a treatment plan for the individual struggling with cocaine addiction.

 We have trained drug rehab professionals standing by to help you or a loved one.
 Even if you just need guidance on treatment options, we are here.
 Call our confidential counselors.